Cyclone Bulbul: Mamata sets up task force to review relief ops

 As many as 1.78 lakh people have been shifted to 471 relief camps set up in the state.
 The CM, following an aerial survey of the cyclone- ravaged areas of Namkhana and Bakkhali, held an administrative meeting here to review the work being undertaken in the aftermath of the disaster.

 "My administration did a commendable job.
 The devastation, otherwise, could have been far more...
-If they (officials) had not rescued 1.78 lakh, people, I cannot say what would have happened.
+If they (officials) had not rescued 1.78 lakh people, I cannot say what would have happened.
 They will be rewarded.
 Even the central government applauded (the efforts)," she said.
-Stressing that restoration of power supply, provisions for clean drinking water and medicines were the need of the hour, Banerjee asked officials to reach out to people and ensure that the aid was evenly distributed without affecting peace in the region.
+Stressing that restoration of power supply, provision of clean drinking water and medicines were the need of the hour, Banerjee asked officials to reach out to people and ensure that the aid was evenly distributed without affecting peace in the region.

 She appointed Chief Secretary Rajiva Sinha as the head of the task force - which, she said, would be reviewing the ongoing relief work every 48 hours.
-Taking note of the damage caused to beetle leaf cultivation and paddy in the district, the TMC supremo directed departments of irrigation, forest, and power to work in tandem for restoring normalcy.
+Taking note of the damage caused to betel leaf cultivation and paddy in the district, the TMC supremo directed departments of irrigation, forest and power to work in tandem for restoring normalcy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)